DSU-Digital-Sound-Design/f-24-dad-310-sound-design-for-film/content/schedule.md

     - Try a few different microphones
 - In class project
   - Record a video of someone walking through the building, then try to replace the footsteps.
+  - Quick spotting tips:
+    - draw empty MIDI item
+    - while looping, record takes over the empty MIDI item with `auto-punch selected items` record mode.
+    - delete the empty take then crop to the take you like

 > Assignment 2: [Foley Recording](../assignments/assignment-2-foley-recording/) - Due September 22